realrussia/train-tickets-gateway-doc/articles/v2-migration-notes.rst

 ----

 request/Selection
- * Few new properties added
+ * Few new properties have been added

 response/Carriage
- * Added availability of few new types of places
+ * Availability of few new types of places has been added

 response/ServiceClass
- * Added information about carriage owner, service tags and few other carriage options
+ * Information about carriage owner, service tags and few other carriage options have been added

 response/Train
- * Added information about distance, stations translation, countries of visit and allowed document types
+ * Information about distance, stations translation, countries of visit and allowed document types have been added